julelang/manual/src/concurrency/async-runtime/future-functions.md

 A call to `future` takes two functions.
 The first function is used for the ready state, and the second is the suspend function triggered when waiting is or may be required.
 Writing a future function is straightforward, as the ready and suspend functions share a signature very similar to that of the future function itself.
 The ready function is a non-async function, but its return type, fallibility, and parameters are identical.
 The suspend function, on the other hand, shares the exact same signature as the future function.

 The ready function is defined with the `#ready` directive and can set whether the async function is ready by using a call to the built-in `ready` function.
 If it is ready, the suspend function is not executed at all, allowing the execution overhead of the async function to be reduced.
+The default ready status value is `false` for ready functions.

 Here is a simple addition example:
 ```jule